Unicorn-Commander/Colonel-Katie/documentation/Project_Summary.md

 - **Enterprise Security**: Bearer token authentication for remote access, localhost development mode
 - **Robust Error Handling**: Advanced chunk processing with graceful error recovery
 - **Real-Time Streaming**: Optimized Server-Sent Events for live response updates
+- **Cognitive Companion Backend**: Can serve as the AI backend for the `cognitive-companion` desktop application.

+### Memory System ✅
+- **Flexible Backend Architecture**: Implemented a `BaseMemoryBackend` interface for interchangeable memory solutions.
+- **SQLite/ChromaDB Backend**: Developed `SQLiteChromaBackend` for structured and semantic memory, using SQLite for key-value storage and a custom vector store for embeddings (replacing ChromaDB for `numpy` compatibility).
+- **PostgreSQL/Qdrant Backend**: Developed `PostgresQdrantBackend` for scalable structured and semantic memory, integrating with PostgreSQL and Qdrant.
+- **LLM-Driven Memory Extraction**: Implemented basic LLM-driven extraction of key facts and preferences from conversations.
+- **Semantic Search**: Enabled semantic search over stored memories to provide context to the LLM.

+### Graphical User Interface (GUI) ✅
+- **Modular Desktop Application**: Developed a new, modular PySide6-based desktop GUI (`gui/desktop`).
+- **Three-Column Layout**: Implemented a modern three-column layout for conversation history, chat, and context/settings.
+- **Branded Styling**: Applied a sleek, dark theme with Unicorn Commander branding colors and subtle animations.
+- **Conversation History Management**: Enabled loading and displaying past conversations from local storage.
+- **Enhanced Chat Display**: Integrated `markdown-it-py` and `Pygments` for rich markdown rendering and syntax highlighting of code blocks.
+- **Settings Management**: Provided a settings dialog for configuring various parameters, including memory backend selection.
+- **Profile Management**: Included a profiles dialog for managing and selecting different interpreter profiles.
+- **Real-time Feedback**: Displayed session details (profile, model, API key status) in the right sidebar.

+### File Indexing ✅
+- **Custom File Indexer**: Implemented a `FileIndexer` to scan, extract, embed, and store content from specified directories.
+- **Semantic Search Integration**: File content embeddings are stored in the `MemoryManager` for semantic search by the LLM.
+- **GUI Trigger**: Added a button in the GUI to initiate the file indexing process for the project directory.

 ### Technical Architecture